 Specify dollar amount: If this amount changes, this item will be revised.

+The amount is determined using the following formula:

+Specify:

-The amount is determined using the following formula: Specify: i.
-Allo wance for the family (select one): • • • • • • • • • • • • • • • • • • • • Not Applicable (see instructions) AFDC need standard Medically needy income standard The following dollar amount: Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
+.
+Allo wance for the family (select one):

+• • • • • • • • • • • • • • • • • • • •

+Not Applicable (see instructions) AFDC need standard

+Medically needy income standard

+The following dollar amount:

+Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
 If this amount changes, this item will be revised.

+The amount is determined using the following formula:

+Specify:

+Other

+Specify:

+ounts for incurred medical or remedial care expenses not subject to payment by a third party, ified in 42 §CFR 435.726:

+a b Necessary medical or remedial care expenses recognized under State law but not covered under the

+State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of these expenses.

+Selec ct one:

-The amount is determined using the following formula: Specify: Other Specify: ounts for incurred medical or remedial care expenses not subject to payment by a third party, ified in 42 §CFR 435.726: a b .
-Health insurance premiums, deductibles and co-insurance charges Sele ct one: Not Applicable (see instructions) Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected.
+Not Applicable (see instructions) Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected.

 The State does not establish reasonable limits.

-The State establishes the following reasonable limits Specify:
+The State establishes the following reasonable limits

+Specific

+Specify:

+^

+▼